|

 Monday

-A woman from Varon Publishers – that company in Northern Virginia –
+A woman from Varon Publishers – that company near DC – contacted me

-contacted me today.
+today.
 Her name is Eva.
-I read her bio on Varon’s
+I read her bio on Varon's web site; talk

-web site; talk about some impressive references.
-Let’s just say I
+about some impressive references.
+Let's just say I wouldn't mind

-wouldn’t mind writing her back story, if you get the undercurrent
+writing her back story, if you get the undercurrent to my

 She invited me to dinner next week.
 She said she has a unique